twentyOne2x/attnmarkets-docs/pages/introduction/banking-the-internet-of-revenue.md

   - an agreed share of incoming revenues is automatically routed to repayment first,
   - the remainder behaves like normal working capital.

-This makes the revenue account the onchain analogue of a **business operating account with covenants**:
+This makes the revenue account the onchain analogue of a **business operating account with enforceable terms**:

 - a single place where revenue lands,
 - predictable rules on who gets paid when,